 The View From Above

-The View From The Trenches
+The View From the Trenches

-Three weeks later we're still not entirely sure how that outage started, and worse, we have no idea how it finally ended.
+Three weeks later, we're still not entirely sure how that outage started, and worse, we have no idea how it finally ended.
 Of course, it may be that somebody actually does know, but doesn't want to admit being the culprit, especially after hearing James losing his mind in that room.
-The next day, Paul didn't come to work and I was called into my VP's office where I was given the news that I was being promoted to his position effective immediately.
+The next day, Paul didn't come to work and I was called into my VP's office where I was given the news that I was being promoted to his position, effective immediately.
 Did you ever get a gift you weren't sure you really wanted?
-Yeah; that.
+Yeah.
+That.

 So, now that you're caught up on how I got into this mess, I need to get back to figuring out what seems to be wrong with the network.
 I always thought Paul had his finger on the pulse of the network, but once I started spending more time looking at the network management systems, I began to wonder how he figured anything out.
-It seems that our “availability monitoring” was being accomplished by a folder full of home-grown perl and shell scripts which pinged the network equipment in the data center and would send an email to Paul when a device became unavailable.
-I mean, that sort of worked, but the scripts weren't logging anything so there was no historical data we could use to calculate uptime.
+It seems that our availability monitoring was being accomplished by a folder full of home-grown perl and shell scripts which pinged the network equipment in the data center and would send an email to Paul when a device became unavailable.
+I mean, that sort of worked, but the scripts weren't logging anything, so there was no historical data we could use to calculate uptime.
 Plus, the ping response could take up to a second to respond before it would time out and be considered a failure, so even if the network or device performance was completely terrible, nobody would have known about it.
-What I realized is that when Paul was proudly telling to the Board that the network had “four-nines uptime”, he must have been pulling that figure out of the air.
+What I realized is that when Paul was proudly telling the board that the network had “four-nines uptime," he must have been pulling that figure out of the air.
 I can't believe he got away with it for so long.
-He might have been right but neither he nor I could prove it, and I refuse to lie about it now that my neck is on the line.
+He might have been right, but neither he nor I could prove it, and I refuse to lie about it now that my neck is on the line.